-3) Lack of modern hotels – This is a huge driving force behind the overwhelming demand for short term rentals.
+3) Lack of modern hotels – This is a huge driving force behind the overwhelming demand for short-term rentals.
 The fact remains that Novotel is the only hotel in downtown Mississauga.
 This hotel is over 30 years old and dated by today’s standards.
-Overcrowding and lack of choices of hotels for travelers forces travelers to stay in short terms rentals.
+Overcrowding and lack of choices of hotels for travellers can force travellers to stay in short terms rentals.
 Will another major Hotel be built in downtown Mississauga in the near future?
 I hope so.

 Problems that arise with short-term rentals.

 On the surface, short-term rentals can seem great as everyone seems to benefit from them (other than the hotel owners).
 However, at a closer look, many problems seem to arise.

 Owners of condo units in buildings that have short-term rentals argue that they are not happy when their condo building is run like a hotel.
 They claim that not only does it ruin someone’s unit, but it leaves wear-and-tear on the hallways – walls and carpets from the constant moving.
 Owners say that in order to fix the run down hallways their maintenance fees go up.